2017: How Retailers can take part

 “What's really exciting is that we've seen a clear increase in sales as a result.”
 Warner Budgens

-Suggestions for maximising sales during the patriotic summer of 2016.
+Suggestions for maximising sales during the summer of 2017.

 - Rather than just use the term ‘local’, name the producers and farms.
 If you are unable to specify producers or farms by name then use generic phrases such as ‘All the meat sold comes from within 30 miles of this shop.’